ElonFromMars/AncientForgeTestProject/README.md

 ### Implementation
 To reduce coupling, standard C# Actions are used.
-The entire project will start with GameplayBootstrap.cs Further, controllers will be responsible for creating models from configs and linking them to the corresponding view.
+The entire project will start with [GameplayBootstrap.cs](Assets/Scripts/Infrastructure/GameplayBootstrap.cs) Further, controllers will be responsible for creating models from configs and linking them to the corresponding views.
+Configs can be found in the config holder in the [Assets/Configs](Assets/Configs) folder.
+Sprites and prefabs are also loaded from the holders to add flexibility in the future.

-### Subsystems
+### Features
 - Inventory
 - Machines
 - Crafting